gridxdev/bluegrid-docs/Writerside/topics/catalog/Tree-Catalog.md

 </tldr>

 In BlueGrid a catalog tree is a work breakdown structure (W.B.S) in tree-like form.
 A BlueGrid project can have none or multiple catalogs .
-A catalog is a tree-like structure, so it must have a top parent item and all others items are its children items.
+A catalog is a tree-like structure, so it must have a top parent item which is a root item, and all others items are its child items.
 Each catalog item has its type of either Group, Count, Linear, Area or Volume.
 A group item itself can have child items while the others are leaf items and do not have child items.
 The root item is a group item.

 ## Add a catalog tree